 We used to be six lawyers, and had the need for a full-time office administrator.
 He was a talented guy, a jack-of-all-trades, and handled “the running of the office,” not the least of which was the law firm’s books and computer network.

-The network consisted of a $6,000 server, various software programs, daily tape backups and a third-party email vendor.
+The network consisted of a $6,000 server, various small law firm software programs, daily tape backups and a third-party email vendor.
 “The network” also meant our administrator spent a few hours configuring a new computer for any new attorney or support staff member.